Dark patterns collection

 Social Media Alternatives

 By the end of 2021, fed up with infinite news feeds, I've removed my Facebook, Twitter and SensCritique accounts with almost no alternatives.
 I needed to declutter and focus on my family, so I also reduced the influx of information by stopping RSS feeds, Newsletter subscriptions, by pausing notifications of most apps like WhatsApp, and of course I've stopped watching TV Shows & Movies, news...
-Those initiatives were also motivated by family augmentation as I became father in 2021 šŸ™‚
+Those initiatives were also motivated by family augmentation as I became father in 2021 πŸ™‚

 Anyway I had to pursue efforts !

 Recently I've also removed Pinterest and I've set up Pixelfed (self hosted) to replace IG (Instagram).
 I've also joined a Mastodon instance as a replacement for Twitter.
 The good thing with Mastodon and federated networks is you can be on any instance and follow users from other instances.
 From my Pixelfed (IG-like) I'm subscribed to my Mastodon page (Twitter Like) and I'm also followed by my WordPress page thanks to the ActivityPub plugin I've setup on this blog.
-I've migrated my secrets from Bitwarden to Vaultwarden (self-hosted), my code from Github to Gitea (self-hosted), my WordPress and Shaarli from OVH to Cloudron running on Contabo VPS.
-I've also started using Nextcloud and Collabora as replacements for my "Office" suite (Google Docs, Google Sheets, ...) but I'm not yet sold to the UI.

 Self-Hosting Tools